 All candidates will be informed of the outcome after the Lord Chancellor has responded to the Commission’s recommendations.
-We hope to notify you of the outcome of your application by mid-August 2019.
+We hope to notify you of the outcome of your application by the end of July 2020.

 If you are unsuccessful following the selection day, you can request written feedback.
 You should make this request within 6 weeks of the date of the email informing you that you have not been successful.

-Jurisdictional training and sittings-in will be discussed and agreed individually with successful candidates on appointment.
-All successful candidates will have access to the Judicial College training prospectus after appointment.
+Jurisdictional training and sittings in will be discussed and agreed individually with successful applicants on appointment.

 The JAC provides reasonable adjustments to ensure that candidates with a disability are not placed at a substantial disadvantage.
 We will also consider making reasonable adjustments for those suffering from short-term injury or temporary illness.